Mori fibre spaces for $3$-folds over imperfect fields: Base point freeness and Mori fibre spaces

 Let $\mathcal{C}$ be a rational polytope inside $\mathcal{L}_A(V)$ such that $(X, B)$ is klt for every $B\in \mathcal{C}$.
 Then there exist finitely many birational maps $\phi_i:X\dashrightarrow Y_i$ such that for each $B\in \mathcal{C}$ for which $K_X+B$ is pseudo-effective, there is some $i$ such that $(Y_i, B_{Y_i})$ is a log minimal model of $(X,B)$. \end{theorem} \begin{proof} The proof is identical to that of \cite[Proposition 4.2]{birkar_existence_2017} using \autoref{prop:polytopes}, \autoref{thm:bpf} and \autoref{thm:lmm_dw}. \end{proof}

-\begin{theorem}[Termination with scaling] Let $(X,B)$ be a three dimensional klt pair, projective over an $F$-finite field of characteristic $p>5$.
-Suppose also that $B$ is a big, and $C\geq$ is such that $K_X+B+C$ is nef.
-Then we can run the LMMP for $K_X+B$ with scaling of $A$ and it terminates. \end{theorem}
+\begin{theorem}[Termination with scaling] Let $(X,B)$ be a three dimensional $\mathbb{Q}$-factorial klt pair, projective over a field $K$ of characteristic $p>5$.
+Assume either that $K$ is $F$-finite or that \autoref{thm:lmm_dw} holds in the non-$F$-finite case.
+Suppose also that $B$ is a big, and $C\geq 0$ is such that $K_X+B+C$ is nef.
+Then we can run the LMMP for $K_X+B$ with scaling of $C$ and it terminates. \end{theorem}

 \begin{proof}[Proof of \autoref{thm:termination}] The proof is the same as \cite[Proposition 4.3]{birkar_existence_2017}, using \autoref{thm:contraction}, \autoref{thm:cone} and \autoref{thm:finiteness_of_models}. \end{proof}